bradleyeckert/hermes/docs/hermes.md

 After the pairing handshake is finished, `hermesAvail(&Alice)` returns 0 if synchronization has been lost due to data corruption.
 The connection will have to be re-paired with `hermesPair(&Alice)`.

-A session can encrypt up to 2^32 messages before it is forced to re-pair.

 ## Key management

 The only plaintext sent over the port, besides headers, is boilerplate information that should be used to supply a UUID.
 A key vault would use the UUID to look up the key. `hermesBoiler(&Alice)` triggers a boilerplate response from Bob.
 The response is sent to a handler function that will use it to look up the keys.